-THE PAGE SYMBOL in the teacher manual indicates that there is a corresponding page in the Safe Journeys Student Road Map to record their learning.
+THE PAGE SYMBOL in the Safe Journeys Program Teacher Guide indicates that there is a corresponding page in the Safe Journeys Program Student Road Map for students to record their learning.

-Symbol for corresponding page in the SAFE JOURNEYS STUDENT ROAD MAP
+Symbol for corresponding page in the SAFE JOURNEYS PROGAM STUDENT ROAD MAP.